translate/pootle/docs/server/project_setup.rst

 You might have noticed that among the regular translation files there are two files named :file:`templates.pot`.
-These are the master files that contain the original strings.
+These are the master (template) files that contain the original strings.
 Usually these master files contain English strings, but we find much less confusing to use ``templates`` instead of ``en`` (language code for English).

-Create a :file:`my-project` directory in the location pointed to by :setting:`POOTLE_TRANSLATION_DIRECTORY` and place within it the translation files for your new project.
+To get started, create a :file:`my-project` directory in the location pointed to by :setting:`POOTLE_TRANSLATION_DIRECTORY` and place within it the translation files for your new project.
 Make sure you have a :file:`templates.pot` among those project translation files.

 .. _project_setup#create-new-project: